jedkirby/valpal-php/README.md

 All the below options are correct as defined by [PAF].

-The validation request constructor has six required parameters, and four optional.
+The valuation request constructor has six required parameters, and four optional.
 In this order, these are:

 - `$buildingName` `string` : This is the name of a building containing more than one residence **(Required)**
 - `$subBuildingName` `string` : This is the name or number of a sub building **(Required)**